tauri-apps/tauri-docs/docs/guides/bundler/sign-windows.md

 ## Workflow Modifications

-1. We will need add a step in the workflow to properly import the certificate into the windows environment.
+1. We will need to add a step in the workflow to properly import the certificate into the windows environment.
 This work flow accomplishes the following
     1. Assign GitHub secrets to environment variables
     2. Create a new `certificate` directory
     3. Import `WINDOWS_CERTIFICATE` into tempCert.txt
-    4. use `certutil` to decode the tempCert.txt from base64 into a `.pfx` file.
+    4. Use `certutil` to decode the tempCert.txt from base64 into a `.pfx` file.
-    5. remove tempCert.txt
+    5. Remove tempCert.txt
     6. Import the `.pfx` file into the Cert store of Windows & convert the `WINDOWS_CERTIFICATE_PASSWORD` to a secure string to be used in the import command.

-2. I will be using the tauri-action publish template available [here](https://github.com/tauri-apps/tauri-action)
+2. We will be using the tauri-action publish template available [here](https://github.com/tauri-apps/tauri-action)

 ```
 name: "publish"